Bachelor of Science in

 About Simulation Science, Games and Animation at the Prescott, AZ Campus

-Graduates of this programs can expect to find rewarding careers in game design, entertainment or software development, and they will also be positioned for careers in a vast array of other areas, such as military and intelligence communities, high-tech manufacturing or aviation.
-Recent graduates have been employed at Blizzard Entertainment, Mass Virtual, The Boeing Company, Forge FX Simulation, Win Reality, Super League and Police Training Simulations.
+Graduates of this program can expect to find rewarding careers in game design, entertainment or software development.
+They will also be positioned for careers in a vast array of other areas, such as military and intelligence communities, high-tech manufacturing or aviation.
+Recent graduates have been employed at Blizzard Entertainment, Mass Virtual, The Boeing Company, Collins Aerospace, Raytheon, Forge FX Simulation, Win Reality, Super League, Police Training Simulations and Iridium Satellite Communications.

 The Simulation Science, Games and Animation degree offers a variety of STEM courses combined with aspects of art and design necessary to provide a first-rate education to students in this major.